letsencrypt/borp/README.md

 }

 // You can use the SqlExecutor to cascade additional SQL
-// Take care to avoid cycles. gorp won't prevent them.
+// Take care to avoid cycles.
+Borp won't prevent them.
 //
 // Here's an example of a cascading delete
 //